Communication by Means of Thermal Noise: Towards Networks with Extremely Low Power Consumption: Wired Information Transfer with KLJN Secure Bit Exchange

 \subsection{New KLJN Detectors}

 In this subsection, we propose two new detectors for the KLJN scheme using joint voltage and current measurements.
-Considering the fact that current and voltage amplitudes are independent due to the second law of thermodynamics \cite{Saez_2013b}, the BEP of the KLJN scheme can be further improved.
+Considering the fact that current and voltage amplitudes are independent due to the second law of thermodynamics \cite{Saez_2013b}, the BEP of the KLJN scheme can be further improved with these detectors by jointly processing voltage and current samples.
 We first provide the basics of current-based noise variance estimation and then present the two new detectors.

 Considering the power density spectrum of the loop noise current from \eqref{eq:3}, we obtain the following noise variances for the cases of $00,01/10,$ and $11$, respectively:

 Here, noise variance ratios are obtained as $1\!:\!2/(1+\alpha)\!:\!1/\alpha$, which is the opposite of the case for voltage variances, that is, we observe the largest fluctuations for the case of $00$.
 As a result, we consider the threshold-based modified detection scheme in Fig. \ref{fig:thresholds2} for the case of noise current samples, where $\hat{s}^2$ stands for the unbiased noise variance estimate that is defined the same as in \eqref{eq:variance}.